Cloudflare Whale Trades Spotted - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on Cloudflare NET.
+A whale with a lot of money to spend has taken a noticeably bullish stance on Cloudflare.

+Looking at options history for Cloudflare NET we detected 20 strange trades.

 What's The Price Target?